 - Unfortunately for some the process does seem to be laborious and very stressful.
 By putting together all the information we have garnered through our experiences we hope to help relieve some of the pain in the process.
 And of course we will update this page whenever new information comes to hand.
 Below is a general list of commonly asked questions that can relate to many situations.

 Some commonly asked questions… (the list is long ~ people have lots of questions)

-The following information below is still relevent for evisa or applying directly to embassies.
-We will update as regularly as possible.
-This evisa update is current as of June 2019.
+*The following information below is relevent whether applying for Pakistan Evisa or when applying directly to a Pakistan Embassy.
+We will update this page as regularly as possible.
 You can also find information directly from the Ministry of Interior NADRA website https://visa.nadra.gov.pk

 Do I need a letter of invitation to visit Pakistan?

 Yes, about 70% of the time.
 It is now easier to apply for the visa via the online Pakistan Evisa system and some people use hotel bookings only instead of an invitation letter... however we get many requests from travellers who have tried the Pakistan visa application without invitation letter and have had further requests from Pakistan government to supply the invitation letter anyway.
 If you choose to try without invitation that can potentially slow down the process.
 Thats fine to try but please allow yoruself plenty of time.
 Some embassies always ask for an invitation from a Pakistan Registered Tour Company.

 When in doubt the LOI is certainly not going to hurt and will help to speed up the process.

 Where can I get the letter of invitation?